MinecraftHopper/MinecraftHopper/_help/setting-up-java-server/index.markdown

 ### Hosting Requirements: {#requirements}

 * You will need Java installed.
 For 1.13 and below, you will need to use Oracle Java/OpenJDK 8.
+For 1.17 and up, you will need to use Oracle Java/OpenJDK 16 and up.
 You can follow this to [install the right version of Java](/help/installing-java/)
 * Minecraft: Java Edition (to join the server)
 * A computer to host it on.
 This guide has instructions specific to both Windows and MacOS, but a Linux machine should work as well.
 It is recommended to host a server on a desktop computer, but you can use a laptop as well.